 At Frekhtman & Associates, our New York City car accident lawyers seek to help our clients navigate the complicated aspects of New York City car accident laws and regulations.
 Without adequate representation, the insurance companies will seek ways to invalidate your car accident claim and not help cover expenses related to the accident.

 Check to see if the other driver or passengers in either vehicle need immediate medical attention.
 If so, call 911 before doing anything else.
+If you feel pain go to the emergency room or urgent care center right away via an ambulance directly from the crash scene.

 Check the extent of the damages to both vehicles.
 If the vehicles are endangering or seriously impeding traffic and can be moved to a safe area, do so.
 Otherwise, leave the vehicles where there are until the police arrive.
 If the damage to the vehicles is over $1,000, all drivers are required to file a Report of Motor Vehicle Accident (Form MV-104) within 10 days of the accident.
 Failure to file within 10 days can result in a suspended license, so be sure to complete the form.

-Regardless of how minor an accident may appear on first inspection, it is critically important that you call the police.
+Regardless of how minor an accident may appear on the first inspection, it is critically important that you call the police.
 Many insurance companies will refuse to honor a claim without a police accident report.
 The police will also be able to better evaluate the need for medical assistance, which can protect both drivers against future medical claims.

-Nearly everyone has a cellphone with a built-in camera – use this to take pictures of both vehicles and the accident scene as soon as possible after the accident, preferably while both vehicles are still in the same position they where in after the accident.
+Nearly everyone has a cellphone with a built-in camera – use this to take pictures of both vehicles and the accident scene as soon as possible after the accident, preferably while both vehicles are still in the same position they were in after the accident.
 Also, when exchanging personal information with the other driver, take photographs of the other driver’s insurance card and driver’s license.
 Why simply write this information down when you can have photographic records of both critical documents?
 This documentation can be critically important if there is any dispute over responsibility for the accident.

 Talk to anyone nearby who may have witnessed the accident.
 If they did, get statements from them as well as contact information.
 This will be very valuable information if your insurance company has any follow-up questions for them.

-Under no circumstances should you admit any fault in the accident to police or to the other driver.
+Under no circumstances should you admit any fault in the accident to the police or to the other driver.
 Limit any conversation with the other driver to only that which is necessary to get their personal information, and only give police what is needed to complete the accident report.
 Also, as harsh as it sounds, you should never apologize to the other driver.
-This could later be construed as an admission of responsibility for the accident, and could have serious financial and legal repercussions for you.
+This could later be construed as an admission of responsibility for the accident and could have serious financial and legal repercussions for you.

 In an ideal world, insurance companies would simply pay for an accident claim, and for any related incidental cost such as medical care or car rentals once legal responsibility has been established by the police.

 Unfortunately, this is not an ideal world, and insurance companies are more interested in denying claims and protecting their bottom line than in taking care of your needs.
-For this reason, it is very important that you contact a New York City car accident attorney as soon as possible after an automobile accident.
+For this reason, it is very important that you contact a New York City auto accident attorney as soon as possible after an automobile accident.